 any of the ingredients listed at the end of this leaflet.

 You are intolerant or allergic to lactose.

 These tablets contain a small amount of lactose.

 Symptoms of an allergic reaction may include: shortness of breath, wheezing or difficulty breathing; swelling of the face,

 lips, tongue, throat or other parts of the body; muscle pain or tenderness or joint pain or rash, itching or hives on the

-Do not take this medicine if you suffer from severe heart, liver or kidney problems.
+You suffer from liver or kidney problems.

-Do not take this medicine if you are in the last 3 months (last trimester) of pregnancy.
+You are in the last 3 months (last trimester) of pregnancy.